Family Medical Leave Act (FMLA)

 Family Medical Leave offers employees up to 12 weeks or 480 hours of leave in a rolling calendar year for a personal health condition; serious health condition of a spouse, parent, or child; and or incapacity due to pregnancy, prenatal medical care or child birth, to care for the employee’s child after birth, or foster care placement of a child.
 Employees who have a total of at least 12 months of state service and who have worked at least 1,250 hours during the 12-month period preceding the beginning of the leave may be entitled to leave benefits under FMLA.

-Please direct questions concerning Family Medical Leave to:
+Military Family Medical Leave

 Military Family Leave Entitlements: Eligible employees whose spouse, son, daughter or parent is on covered active duty or call to covered active duty status may use their 12-week leave entitlement to address certain qualifying exigencies.
 FMLA also includes a special leave entitlement that permits eligible employees to take up to 26 weeks of leave to care for a covered service member during a single 12-month period.